jonlpersson/ed-latimore/site/_drafts/my-favorite-quotes-from-viktor-frankls-mans-search-for-meaning.md

 "A man who becomes conscious of the responsibility he bears toward a human being who affectionately waits for him, or to an unfinished work, will never be able to throw away his life."

+---

+"Love is the only way to grasp another human being in the innermost core of his personality.
+No one can become fully aware of the very essence of another human being unless he loves him."

 ## Frankl on judgement

 "No man should judge unless he asks himself in absolute honesty whether in a similar situation he might not have done the same."